2011B4A7584P/Udacity/Data_Engineer/Intro_to_Python_Programming/Learnings.md

 * Python is case-sensitive
-* Spacing matters in python
+* Spacing matters in python, hence, be mindful of indentation
 * Use error messages to help you learn

 Data Types and Operators